chia-an/HGE/README.md

 * In the directory, execute the program files whose names start with "go", and the experimental results presented in the paper can be obtained.

 ### Acknowledgement
-We have adopted the codes in the file averagePrecisionAtK.m, authored by Ben Hanmer, in part of the file evaluation.m in both directories with minor modifications.
+We have adopted the codes in the file **averagePrecisionAtK.m**, authored by **Ben Hanmer**, in **part of the file evaluation.m** in both directories with minor modifications.
 We appreciate his efforts for the file averagePrecisionAtK.m.

 Reference: https://github.com/benhamner/Metrics/blob/master/MATLAB/metrics/averagePrecisionAtK.m